 Writing a Novel (Online)

-Our flagship course is for serious aspiring novelists ready to master the art of long-form narrative fiction, from wherever in the world you call home.
+Our flagship course – which has launched the careers of almost 150 writers – is for serious aspiring novelists ready to master the art of long-form narrative fiction, from wherever in the world you call home.

 What do these levels mean?

 £500 / month for 4 months and a £750.00 deposit

 View payment options

 Our refreshed and revised Writing a Novel online course is structured around four key learning modules: Story and Character, Structure, Plotting and the Publishing Process.
 Each module will focus on a series of fortnightly sessions covering core technical skills with progressive exercises designed to grow your confidence and knowledge as a writer, while supporting you working on your own novel.

 Is this the right course for me?